Scan Science and Technology

 Abstract Measuring carbon footprint and controlling carbon emissions across a supply chain have gained considerable attention.
 This study investigates the effects of carbon emissions within the framework of Air Freight integrator shipment planning, with integration and consolidation.
 A mixed 0–1 Linear Programming (LP) model is formulated to examine the effects of operational adjustments on carbon emissions and cost performance, as well as the effects of carbon emissions regulations on operational decisions.
 Sensitivity analysis is performed to examine different carbon emissions policies and operational environments.
 Reducing carbon emissions through operational adjustments is feasible at the expense of some increase in cost.
 Thus, reducing carbon emissions may be considered an alternative or a supplement to more costly carbon-reducing technologies.
 Policies implemented to control carbon emissions can affect operational decisions when carbon tax/price is high enough.

-Janina Js Scheelhaase – 3rd expert on this subject based on the ideXlab platform
+Janina Js Scheelhaase – One of the best experts on this subject based on the ideXlab platform.

 International and National Political Regulations of Aviation’s Climate Impact and Cost Impacts on Air FreightAdvances in Airline Economics, 2014Co-Authors: Janina Js ScheelhaaseAbstract: